The HyperTexts

 [m, t, r]

-While some experts may quibble with my interpretation that Caedmon may have had a vision
+In defense of my interpretation that Caedmon may have

-of God as a Poet-Creator, please allow me to point out that the original poem
+regarded God as a fellow Poet-Creator, I will point out that the original poem

-haleg scepen could then mean something like "Holy Poet" or "Holy
+haleg scepen seems to mean something like "Holy Poet" or "Holy

 Creator/Maker" because poets were considered to be creators and makers.